hash-bang/Gander/README.md

 * Track image views - Save the last time an image was accessed
 * Thumbnail for folders - 'Set as folder thumbnail' option
 * In-image thumbnail quick navigation bar to show siblings
-* Display 'end of list' or something when trying to navigate past the last item in a file list
 * Random and Random-lock functionality
 * Slideshow functionality (i.e. pause for set time then go next)
 * Image transitions